soheilasadeghian/LMS/README.md

 # LMS
-Website for selling learning packages with Zarin Pal payment gateway and a brief management panel
+Website for selling learning packages with Zarinpal payment gateway and a brief management panel

 ## Overview
 The project “LMS” is a responsive website made with Asp.Net MVC Technology using